domestic-violence-survivors3/back-end/README.md

 ```
 POST /users/:id/personal
 ```
 > POST personalBudget by user id.
-The id here in the post is the user id and will post a new personal budget associated with this user.
+The id here in the POST is the user id and will post a new personal budget associated with this user.

 <br>